oveee92/feddy/README.md

 # Create the role folder and clone this role to it
 mkdir roles
-git clone git@github.com:oveee92/feddy.git roles/feddy
+git clone https://github.com/oveee92/feddy.git roles/feddy

-# Run the ansible setup
+# Run the ansible setup (you'll have to write your sudo password here)
 ansible-playbook install.yml -K

 # Update and reboot